 Getting a New Zealand visa during COVID is like breaking into a bank vault, where instead of explosives, you scan and fax papers representing literally everything you’ve ever done in your life.
 It took almost two months, a new passport, and dozens of long, tedious email exchanges with the government to get everything arranged.

 But it eventually happened.
-On January 12th, the visas for my wife and I arrived.
+On January 12th, my wife’s and my visa arrived.
 And on January 26th, we were on a one-way flight to Auckland, double-masked and socially-distanced for the last time.

 The quarantine itself wasn’t so bad.
 For one, we were seasoned quarantiners at that point.
 We had spent almost ten straight months at home, often not going outside for a week or two at a time.
 We mostly used the time in quarantine to catch up on sleep, read some books, watch TV shows we had missed, and work.